 The hotel has a bedroom and bathroom adapted for wheelchair-users.

-Four-legged Smiths weighing in at 50lbs or under are very welcome (subject to a $45 charge per booking).
+Four-legged Smiths weighing in at 50lbs or under are very welcome (for free).
 The hotel helpfully provides doggy beds, food and water bowls, and a canine welcome gift.
 See more pet-friendly hotels in Seattle.